Get insights.

 - Lower

-This kind of question will give your survey respondents clarity.
-It will also provide you with consistent data that is easy to analyze.
+A question like this gives your respondents clarity.
+It also gives you consistent data that is easy to analyze.

-So, always question yourself as to why you are using open-ended or close-ended questions before zeroing in on a particular question type.
+So ask yourself why you are using an open-ended or close-ended question before you settle on a particular type.

 5. Power of Pairing

-For example, respondents can be asked to rate their satisfaction with a restaurant on a 1-10 scale (Quantitative).
-Immediately follow up with a prompt (Qualitative) asking, “Why did you give that rating?”.
-You gain a deeper understanding when you pair a Quantitative rating with a Qualitative explanation.
-You get a clear picture of the respondent’s perspective.
+For example, you can ask respondents to rate their satisfaction with a restaurant on a 1 to 10 scale (Quantitative), then immediately follow up with a prompt (Qualitative): "Why did you give that rating?".
+Pairing a quantitative rating with a qualitative explanation gives you a clear picture of the respondent's perspective.

-A ‘5’ rating on its own tells you something; knowing the reason behind the rating adds a layer of depth.
+A '5' rating on its own tells you something.
+Knowing the reason behind it tells you much more.

 6. Striking the right balance